Malavika Wales: Television debut and success

 In 2015, Malavika made her television debut through the Malayalam TV series Ponnambili which aired on Mazhavil Manorama which made her a common name among Malayali households.

-She acted in Nandini, a South Indian multilingual serial as Janaki (spirit) pair of Rahul Ravi for the second time airing in Sun TV, Surya TV, Gemini TV and Udaya TV.
+She acted in Nandini, a South Indian multilingual serial as Janaki (spirit) airing in Sun TV, Surya TV, Gemini TV and Udaya TV.

 She also acted in Ammuvinte Amma as Anupama along with Vinaya Prasad.
-She is one of the popular lead actress in South Indian television industry.
-Now she is currently working in Manjil Virinja Poovu in Mazhavil Manorama.
+She acted in the longest-running soap opera in Malayalam, Manjil Virinja Poovu, and took a break after appearing in up to episode 1133.

+After a brief hiatus, she is currently working on a new TV series, Meenu's Kitchen.